-In the world of fashion, the 2010s were defined by a blend of luxury, lifestyle, streetwear, and sportswear.
+In the fashion world, the 2010s were defined by a blend of luxury, lifestyle, streetwear, and sportswear.
 We saw the rise of many high-end yet consumer-friendly brands, such as Outdoor Voices and Lululemon.
-Even more traditionally sport-focused brands, such as Reebok, Puma, Columbia Sportswear, and Chuck Taylor, took a leap into luxury with high-end collabs with celebrities and athletes.
+Even more sport-focused brands, such as Reebok, Puma, Columbia Sportswear, and Chuck Taylor, took a leap into luxury with high-end collabs with celebrities and athletes.

-As mentioned, the last decade saw the rise of everyday sports and athleisure clothing.
-Yoga apparel, running jackets, leggings, t-shirts, and running sneakers are no longer reserved for the gym or outdoors.
+From a branding standpoint, How can we explain the rise of everyday sports and athleisure outfits?
+Why did it become so trendy?
+Why wearing yoga apparel, running jackets, leggings, t-shirts, and running sneakers are no longer reserved just for hitting the gym?

 Your color palette is paramount to your brand identity.
-It’s displayed on your site, clothing, and shoes, and arguably center stage in the consumer’s first impression and a powerful purchase influencer.
+It’s displayed on your website, clothing, and shoes and arguably center stage in the consumer’s first impression and is a powerful purchase influencer.
 It’s also key to boosting brand recognition for your company.

 Studies have shown that color can increase brand recognition by up to 80 percent.
 Color plays a significant role in public perception, so it’s essential to be mindful of what your color choice says about your brand.

-Consider the mood you want your brand to convey.
+Consider the message you want to convey.
 Is your sports brand meant to be fun and flirty, bubbly and optimistic, classy and sheen?
 Is your target audience youthful or mature?
 Once you understand your brand goals and buyer persona, you can narrow your color palette and understand how to well-represent your label.

 A few popular color choices to consider are

 Blue is one of the most popular color choices for sports teams, snow sports, outerwear, footwear, and apparel brands, such as the popular German brand Adidas, as it represents trust and dependability with the consumer.
-It is also the most popular purchasing color for a company looking to create a strong presence on their site as it is both familiar and desirable.
+It is also the most popular purchasing color for a company looking to create a strong presence on its site, as it is both familiar and desirable.

 Green is a natural and comfortable color.
-It represents clean, environmentally-friendly, and healthy products and sports brands and signifies wealth, good health, and earth-related concepts.
+It represents clean, eco-friendly, and healthy products.
+Sports brands use it to represent wealth, good health, and earth-related concepts.

 In recent years, there has been a push towards more sustainable brands in the world as the ice melt has put consumerism and overconsumption on people’s radars.
 Many brands and popular brand designers are even capitalizing on technical innovation and using recycled polyester and other materials to create new apparel and footwear lines.

 Red is one of the most noticeable colors.
-It’s bold, strong, energetic, and signifies love, passion, and desire.
-Many of the best sportswear brands in the world use red as their primary color.
+It’s bold, strong, and energetic.
+It conveys love, passion, and desire.
+Most of the best sportswear brands in the world use red as their primary color.
 In fact, in the past few years, red has quickly become one of the most popular sneaker and clothing colors.